t3rn/executor-release/README.md

 ### Option 3: Using systemd (Ubuntu Only, For Advanced Users)
 For a permanent solution that starts automatically on boot, you can create a systemd service.
 Contact your system administrator or refer to systemd documentation for setup.

-## Verification (Optional)

-To verify the executor is running correctly:
-1. Check the terminal output for any error messages
-2. Monitor the logs using the configured log level
-3. Verify network connections to enabled networks

 ## Troubleshooting